Hybrid Acousto-Optical Double Dressing of a Two-Level System

-Our findings indicate that even a simple two‑level system can be engineered to support resonances spanning both optical and microwave frequencies.
+Our findings indicate that even a simple two‑level system can be engineered to support resonances spanning across five orders of magnitude.
 This property offers new insights for nonlinear frequency mixing~\cite{Weiss:2021aa} in the quantum limit.
+In addition, the fact that both transverse and longitudinal drives can couple to the same two-level system to induce quantum interference demonstrates a versatile capability for quantum control across disparate physical fields, implemented here between optics and acoustics.
 To illustrate a specific use case, we have demonstrated experimentally that the optimal condition for optical phonon cooling in emitter optomechanics arises when the generalized optical Rabi frequency equals the mechanical frequency.
-The same principle may also enable the optimal realization of coherent phonon lasing via two-level systems~\cite{Kabuss:2012aa}.
-Our device presently operates in the high‑temperature regime, where the phonon occupation number in the mechanical resonator greatly exceeds one.
-Improvements in the quality factor and mode confinement of the mechanical resonator~\cite{DeCrescent:2022aa,Spinnler:2024aa}, combined with the use of a quantum emitter with a larger strain susceptibility~\cite{Tsuchimoto:2022aa}, will enable the cooling of the mechanical motion to the ground state under optimized optical cooling.
-Further integration of an electron spin to the quantum dot will unlock new avenues towards a spin-phonon quantum interface~\cite{Carter:2018aa} and phonon‐mediated quantum gates~\cite{Schuetz:2015aa,Lemonde:2018aa}.

-\textit{Note added.} During peer review of this work, we became aware of a relevant theory work on calculations of resonance fluorescence spectrum in acousto-optical platforms~\cite{groll2025acoustoopticalfloquetengineeringsinglephoton}.
+The same principle may also enable the optimal realization of coherent phonon lasing via two-level systems~\cite{Kabuss:2012aa,Kepesidis:2013aa}.